alvaroscelza/guest-ready-entry-test/README.md

 ## Assumptions
 - All Reservations have "correct" dates.
 That means: checkout date is always greater than, or equals its checkin date.
-This could be checked with custom validations: https://docs.djangoproject.com/en/4.0/ref/forms/validation/
+This could be checked with custom validations on a real project: https://docs.djangoproject.com/en/4.0/ref/forms/validation/
 - Reservations don't overlap for a same rental.
-Otherwise, the logic for get_previous_reservation in the serializer would be more complex.
+Otherwise, the logic for get_previous_reservation in the serializer should be more complex.
-- Performance is not an issue: as you may notice, each time we call the endpoint get_reservations_with_previous, a call to database is done to fetch all reservations (because of calling `all()`), and then another call is made in get_previous_reservation to filter the prev reservation.

 ## Effort Registry

-The entire project took 108 minutes to be completed.
+The entire project took 194 minutes to be completed.

 ## Technology Stack